 Four years ago, Pilz Automation Technology found that the business was evolving so fast that a new means of communicating with customers was required.
 An appropriate website was therefore created and, alongside this, the 'Safety Update' free email newsletter was launched.

 Steve Farrow, General Manager, comments: "Nothing stays the same indefinitely, so Pilz Automation Technology will continue to evolve and offer new and innovative products and services to its customers in the UK.
 We want Pilz to be the first company that people think of when it comes to machinery safety."

-To find out more about Pilz Automation Technology, visit the website at www.pilz.co.uk or use the form on this page to request a callback or more information.
+To find out more about Pilz Automation Technology, visit the website at www.pilz.co.uk.